A martingale representation theorem and valuation of defaultable securities: Introduction

 \subsection{Our financial and mathematical achievements}

-In our view, it is highly important to mention that {\it our results }--even though they are motivated by (and applied to) mortality/longevity risk-- {\it are quite universal in the sense that they are applicable to more broader financial and economics domains}.
-Among these, we cite credit risk theory, and markets with random horizon,...,etcetera.
-Our main contributions can be summarized into three blocks that are intimately related to each other and are our answers to the aforementioned three main objectives of the previous subsection.
-First of all, we mathematically define the pure mortality risk by introducing the pure mortality (local) martingales, and we classify them into two types that are orthogonal to each other.
+In our view, it is highly important to mention that {\it our results }--even though they are motivated by (and applied to) credit risk theory -- {\it are quite universal in the sense that they are applicable to more broader financial and economics domains}.
+Among these, we cite life insurance in general and in particular mortality/longevity risk and its securitization, and markets with random horizon,..., etcetera.
+Our main contributions can be summarized into two blocks that are intimately related to each other and are our answers to the aforementioned two main objectives of the previous subsection.
+First of all, we mathematically define the pure default risk by introducing the pure default (local) martingales, and we classify them into two types that are orthogonal to each other.
 Then we represent any $\mathbb G$-martingale, stopped at $\tau$, as the sum of three orthogonal local martingales.
-Two of these are of the first type and the second type of pure mortality local martingales, while the third local martingale is the sum of two local martingales representing the ``pure" financial risk and the correlation risk between the financial market and the mortality.
+Two of these are of the first type and the second type of pure default local martingales, while the third local martingale is the sum of two local martingales representing the ``pure" financial risk and the correlation risk between the financial market and the default.
 This innovative contribution answers fully and explicitly (\ref{RiskDecomposition}).
-For a chosen martingale measure of the large filtration, we describe the dynamics of the discounted price processes of some popular mortality/longevity securities (such as longevity bonds).
-This answers (\ref{Question1}), and lays down --in our view-- the main ``philosophical" idea behind the stochastic structure of the mortality/longevity securities' prices.
-The third main contribution resides in applying the previous two novel contributions to quadratic hedging \`a la F\"ollmer-Sondermann for mortality/longevity risk with or without mortality securitization, and hence give the rigorous and precise formulation for (\ref{StrategyDecomposition}). \\
+For a chosen martingale measure in the large filtration, we describe the dynamics of the discounted price processes of some defaultable securities.
+This answers (\ref{Question1}), and lays down --in our view-- the main ``philosophical" idea behind the stochastic structures of defaultable (or mortality) securities' valuation. \\